DisplayLink/evdi/README.md

 # Extensible Virtual Display Interface

+## (Use at own risk) Hack-fixes for slow screen update rate on AMD/DisplayLink

+Out of pure curiosity I have been investigating the slow screen update rate on AMD laptops when driving DisplayLink screens.
+More details about my findings I shared in this PR: https://github.com/DisplayLink/evdi/pull/282.

+Work around #1 (Gnome/Wayland only): https://github.com/DisplayLink/evdi/pull/282

+Work-around #2
+This branch.
+This has been working fairly OK on Debian 11 on both Gnome/Wayland and Gnome/X11 for two evenings now.
+I do not have other DE's to try.
+I am using Thinkpad T14s with AMD 4750U with a 4K DisplayLink dock.
+I think this could only work on AMD APU's.
+I thought I could share it in case anyone is willing to try it.

+About this hack-fix:
+Slow screen update rate is related to the slow texture copy in EVDI.
+The imported dma-buf from AMDGPU is mapped into virtual address space by the AMDGPU driver and it hits quite slow copy path from GPU to CPU buffer (~500MB/s).
+Since we have backing physical pages we request additional virtual mapping from the kernel directly ignoring AMDGPU driver's mapping.
+The mapping is only done for the duration of the copy and then it is released immediately.
+The new mapping gives (10GB/s rate) and it makes the screen usable.
+This additional mapping is probably not very legal to do, and there could be problems down the line, but it was nice to see it working:)

+How to use it.
+(make sure you know how to revert it in case it does not work)
+1. Install latest DisplayLink driver, get your DisplayLink screen to work (although with slow update rate)
+2. Clone this repo and checkout this branch: amd_vmap_texture
+3. Build the kernel module (cd evdi/module, then make)
+4. sudo modinfo evdi (to get the location of the running kernel module)
+5. sudo cp ./evdi.ko (location from #4)
+6. append "vmap_texture=1" to /etc/modprove/evdi.conf (the content of the file should look like this "options evdi initial_device_count=4 vmap_texture=1")
+7. reboot.

 [![Build Status](https://travis-ci.org/DisplayLink/evdi.svg?branch=devel)](https://travis-ci.org/DisplayLink/evdi)

 The Extensible Virtual Display Interface (EVDI) is a Linux&reg; kernel module that enables management of multiple screens, allowing user-space programs to take control over what happens with the image.
 It is essentially a virtual display you can add, remove and receive screen updates for, in an application that uses the `libevdi` library.